Education & Professional Development: Become a Mentor

 Please note, mentors should have a minimum of three years' experience.

-The formal program consists of two face-to-face workshops as well as online support and follow-up.
-The informal program is for the Mentor to plan and organize with your Mentee.
-Most Mentors and Mentees meet together about once a week at the beginning of the relationship (or after each set of shifts), at least by phone or email, depending on individual needs.
+The formal program consists of an on line virtual kick off meeting (1 hour), 8 on line self study units, 2 virtual Q&A sessions as well as online support and follow-up.
+The informal program is for the Mentor to plan and organize meeting with your Mentee, in person if possible or on line.
+Most Mentors and Mentees connect every 1-2 weeks in the beginning of the relationship, depending on individual needs.

 The formal program launch dates are as follows: